Osaidii/Gestures-to-Mouse/README.md

 The source code is also present in this same repository!
 Please use a venv with the libraries mentioned in requirements.txt
-There is a plugin called Hackatime that is a time tracking tool used by Hack Club!
-It might cause problems if not set up properly, please disable it in Plugins!